 Paul continues to explain how Jesus is superior to the angels by quoting from the book of Psalms.
 As he is talking to Jewish believers, he speaks of the anointing "with the oil of joy".
 They would have understood anointing because of the anointing oil that was used in the temple.

-He also says, 'In the beginning, O Lord, you laid the foundations of the earth, and the heavens are the work of your hands.
-They will perish, but you remain; they will all wear out like a garment.
-You will roll them up like a robe; like a garment they will be changed.
-But you remain the same, and your years will never end.'
+and, "In the beginning, Lord, you laid the foundations of the earth; heaven is the work of your hands.
+They will vanish, but you will remain; like clothing, they will all grow old; and you will fold them up like a coat.
+Yes, they will be changed like clothing, but you remain the same, your years will never end."

 We see, also, that Jesus is superior because He was not created as He was there at the beginning.
 Things come and go but Jesus has always been with God and will not pass away.
 Angels are created beings and so were not there before they were created.

-To which of the angels did God ever say, 'Sit at my right hand until I make your enemies a footstool for your feet'?
+Moreover, to which of the angels has he ever said, "Sit at my right hand until I make your enemies a footstool for your feet"?

 Paul quotes David from Psalm 110 as he was speaking about Jesus Christ.
 Paul asks this question and gives the answer from David and Jewish history.
 Although this does not seem to have happened yet, in reality it has because the enemy (Satan, sin, and death) were defeated with the death, burial, and resurrection of Jesus Christ.
 This will be obvious in the days described in Revelation 20.